agracanin/infocom/README.md

 # Python MySQL Authentication

-Current in progress project for CS350: Information & Knowledge Management course
+Course project for CS350: Information & Knowledge Management

 This project demonstrates authentication in a Python application using MySQL as the backend database.
 The project uses tkinter for the graphical user interface (GUI) and mysql.connector to connect to the MySQL database.
-Users can log in using their username and password and view their role specific data.
+Users can log in using their username and password and view their role specific data along with role specific commands.
+Administrators have the ability to create new users, edit the roles of existing users and view an audit trail with all activity.

 ## Features
 - MySQL database connection